Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Koopman operator and kernel EDMD

 with equivalent norms, see e.g.~\cite[Corollary 10.48]{Wend04} for integer Sobolev orders or \cite[Theorem 4.1]{KohnPhil24} for fractional Sobolev orders orders. \end{example}

-To obtain error estimates with finitely many data points, in the following we assume that the set $\Omega$ is bounded.
-Moreover, we assume forward invariance of~$\Omega$ w.r.t.\ the dynamics~\Cref{eq:dynamics} in order to keep the presentation technically simple.
-In view of the stability analysis of the subsequent sections, we point out that this seemingly restrictive assumption holds on a suitably chosen sublevel set of the considered Lyapunov function.
-For a detailed treatment of the case $\Xi = F(\Omega) \not\subset \Omega$, we refer to~\cite{KohnPhil24}.

-A key ingredient to show bounds on the approximation error for kernel-based approximations of the Koopman operator is that the considered RKHS~$\mathbb{H}$ is invariant w.r.t.\ the Koopman operator $\mathcal{K}: C_b(\Omega) \to C_b(\Omega)$, i.e.,

-This assumption was verified for Wendland kernels (as introduced in \Cref{ex:wend}) in~\cite[Section~4.2]{KohnPhil24}.
-To this end, the authors leverage that these native spaces coincide with fractional Sobolev spaces with equivalent norms, cf.\ identity~\Cref{eq:identity:RKHS:Sobolev:Wendland}.
-We note that the same also applies for {\em Matérn kernels}, as illustrated in~\Cref{rem:Matern}.
-However, we emphasize that assuming the invariance~\Cref{eq:Koopman:invariance} may, in general, lead to severe restrictions, e.g., implying affine-linear dynamics~\Cref{eq:dynamics} as rigorously shown for the RKHS~$\mathbb{H}$ generated by Gaussian kernels in~\cite{GonzAbud23}.
+To obtain error estimates with finitely many data points, in the following we assume that the set $\Omega$ is bounded. {Moreover, we choose the kernel~$\k$ such that the corresponding RKHS~$\mathbb{H}$ is invariant w.r.t.\ the action of the Koopman operator $\mathcal{K}: C_b(\Omega) \to C_b(\Omega)$, i.e., $\calK \,\bbH \subset \bbH$, a key property to derive bounds on the approximation error for kernel-based approximations of the Koopman operator.
+A suitable choice are Wendland kernels (see \cref{ex:wend}) as rigorously shown} in~\cite[Section~4.2]{KohnPhil24}.
+The authors of~\cite{KohnPhil24} leverage that these native spaces coincide with fractional Sobolev spaces with equivalent norms, cf.\ identity~\cref{eq:identity:RKHS:Sobolev:Wendland}.
+We note that the same holds true for {\em Matérn kernels}, as illustrated in~\cref{rem:Matern}. {We point out that, in general, the invariance $\calK \,\bbH \subset \bbH$ does not hold for nonlinear systems, e.g., the RKHS~$\mathbb{H}$ generated by Gaussian kernels only satisfies this invariance condition if the dynamics~\eqref{eq:dynamics} are affine linear as shown in~\cite{GonzAbud23}}.